 It is highly encouraged that you arrive in Iceland the day before the tour starts if possible, in an effort to lessen your jet lag and enjoy the city of Reykjavik.

 Your Canyon Calling Tour Guide will meet you in the arrivals lounge around 7am at Keflavik Airport.
 We’ll change some spending money into Icelandic kronas, and board our van.
 We’ll drive into Reykjavik for an introductory city tour, home to a large portion of the 300,000 people who inhabit Iceland.
-Then we will drive north to Reykholt and check into our lovely farmhouse accommodations.
-You may then want to catch up on some sleep if you’ve arrived this day, or explore our Icelandic surroundings a bit before dinner.
+Then we will drive north, stopping in Borgarnes then on to Reykholt and check into our lovely farmhouse accommodations.
+You may then want to catch up on some sleep if you’ve arrived this day, enjoy the hot tub, or explore our Icelandic surroundings a bit before our home cooked dinner.

 After breakfast it’s a scenic drive north through rich farmland to the town of Varmahlio, the rafting capital of Iceland.
-We’ll settle into our beautiful new cabins up in the hills then eat lunch in town.
+We’ll settle into our beautiful new cabins up in the hills.
 Pull on dry-suits and helmets for our afternoon of white water rafting on the class 3 rapids of the West Glacial River.
 It’s a short ride to the put-in and we’ll spend 2 hours on the water paddling 10km through a scenic gorge.
 Back at our cabins we can enjoy a cold beverage and soak in the hot pot (thermal pool) right on property, then enjoy dinner at a nearby hotel as we watch the midnight sun on the horizon.